-Schedule Description At Startup Instructs Macro Express to immediately execute the macro when it first starts up.
-If Macro Express is in the Start-up group, then this type of macro would play back when Windows first starts.
-Once Runs the macro on one specific date and one specific time.
-Hourly The macro runs repeatedly at a specific time each hour.
-Daily Runs the macro once each day on the days of the week selected.
-Weekly The macro runs once a week at the time specified.
-Monthly The macro plays at a specific time on the same day of the month each month.
-System Idle Runs the macro after the computer has been idle (no keyboard or mouse activity) for the number of minutes selected.
-This option allows up to 720 minutes after the computer has been idled.

-Repetitively runs a macro every XX number of minutes or seconds.
-The intervals can be between 1 second and 99,999 minutes, 59 seconds.
-If a macro is scheduled to run every 1 second and the macro takes 5 seconds to execute, then this function will not operate properly.
-When Specified Time has Elapsed If planning to use macros that will run more frequently than every 10 seconds, first change the Scheduler_Frequency default setting.
-The default instructs Macro Express to check every 10 seconds to see if a timed macro is ready to play back.
-This number must be reduced in order for scheduled macros to play back more frequently.
-When Macro File Loaded This option instructs the macro to play back when the macro file containing the macro is first loaded.
+Schedule Description At Startup At Startup instructs Macro Express to immediately execute the mac Express first starts up.
+If Macro Express is in the Start Up group, th would play back when Windows first starts.
+Once Running a macro Once plays the macro back on one specific date ar Hourly An Hourly macro runs the macro repeatedly at a specific time each Daily A Daily macro runs the macro once each day on the days of the wee Weekly A Weekly macro runs once a week at the time specified.
+Monthly A Monthly macro runs at a specific time on the same day of the mor System Idle Setting the schedule with the System Idle option plays back the ma has been idle (no keyboard or mouse activity) for the number of mi option allows up to 720 minutes after the computer has been idled.
+When Specified Time has Elapsed This option repetitively runs a macro every XX number of minutes c intervals can be between 1 second and 99,999 minutes, 59 seconds scheduled to run every 1 second and the macro takes 5 seconds to function will not operate properly.
+If planning to use macros that will run more frequently than every 1 change the Scheduler Frequency default setting.
+The default instruc check every 10 seconds to see if a timed macro is ready to play bac be reduced in order for scheduled macros to play back more freque When Macro File Loaded This option instructs the macro to play back when the macro file cor first loaded.

-[✓] Note: Screen Savers prevent a Scheduled Macro from operating correctly.
+✓ Note: Screen Savers prevent a Scheduled Macro from operating correctly.
 Focus cannot be given to a program if a screen saver is running.
 Also, the security measures built into the "Lock Workstation" function of Windows prevent Macro Express from executing a macro.